ohbarye/kpt-bot/README.md

 `@bot-name summary $from_date $to_date`

-- from_date: Required.
+- from_date: Optional.
 Start of time range of messages.
+With Redis, you can omit this from 2nd time.
 - to_date:   Optional.
 End of time range of messages.

 ### Sample

+#### Specify dates explicitly

 `@bot-name summary 2016/11/01 2016/11/31`

 The bot gathers KPTs you posted from 2016/11/01 and 2016/11/31 from history of a channel you called the bot.

+#### Omit dates

+`@bot-name summary`

+If you omit the dates, it summarizes KPTs from the last time to the current time.

 ## Why not use another tool?